zanderhavgaard/talk-building-a-scalable-cloud-native-training-platform/slides.md

 #### Format: Slides and live demonstrations of the platform

-> Feel free to ask questions after the talk !
+> Feel free to ask questions and discuss after the talk !

 > These slides are on github: https://github.com/zanderhavgaard/talk-building-a-scalable-cloud-native-training-platform